frontendsimply/frontendsimply/Readme.md

     - A supportive environment where questions are welcomed and growth is encouraged.

 🤝 Join Us:
 No matter where you are in your frontend journey, frontendsimply is here to support you.
-Connect with us on [Social Media Links], attend our meetups, and dive into our online forums.
+Connect with us on https://www.instagram.com/frontendsimply, attend our meetups, and dive into our online forums.
 Together, let's push the boundaries of frontend development and shape the digital experiences of tomorrow.

 📬 Stay Connected:
 Follow us on instagram and be part of the conversation using the hashtag #frontendsimply.
 Join our vibrant Discord server for real-time discussions and updates.